zzw890827/aws-sap-questions/第二套/README.md

     </details>

-94. A Solutions Architect is building a containerized NET Core application that will run in AWS Fargate The backend of the application requires Microsoft SQL Server with high availability All tiers of the application must be highly available.
+94. A Solutions Architect is building a containerized .NET Core application that will run in AWS Fargate The backend of the application requires Microsoft SQL Server with high availability All tiers of the application must be highly available.
 The credentials used for the connection string to SQL Server should not be stored on disk within the .NET Core front-end containers.
 Which strategies should the Solutions Architect use to meet these requirements?
     - [ ] A. Set up SQL Server to run in Fargate with Service Auto Scaling.
 Create an Amazon ECS task execution role that allows the Fargate task definition to get the secret value for the credential to SQL Server running in Fargate.
 Specify the ARN of the secret in AWS Secrets Manager in the secrets section of the Fargate task definition So the sensitive data can be injected into the containers as environment variables struct the connection string.
 Set up the .NET Core service on startup for reading into the application toing Service Auto Scaling behind an Application Load Balancer in multiple Availability Zones.
     - [ ] B. Create a Multi-AZ deployment of SQL Server on Amazon RDS.
 Create a secret in AWS Secrets Manager for the credentials to the RDS database.
 Create an Amazon ECS task execution role that allows the Fargate task definition to get the secret value for the credentials to the RDS database in Secrets Manager.
 Specify the ARN of the secret in Secrets Manager in the secrets section of the Fargate task definition so the sensitive data can be injected into the containers as environment variables on startup for reading into the application to construct the connection string Set up the .NET Core service in Fargate using Service Auto Scaling behind an Application Load Balancer in multiple Availability Zones.
     - [ ] C. Create an Auto Scaling group to run SQL Server on Amazon EC2.
 Create a secret in AWS Secrets Manager for the credentials to SQL Server running on EC2.
-Create an Amazon ECS task execution role that allows the Fargate task definition to get the secret value for the credentials to SQL Server on EC2 Specify the ARN of the secret in Secrets Manager in the secrets section of the Fargate task definition so the sensitive data can be injected into the containers as environment variables on startup for reading into the application to construct the connection string Set up the.
-NET Core service using Service Auto Scaling behind an Application Load Balancer in multiple Availability Zones.
+Create an Amazon ECS task execution role that allows the Fargate task definition to get the secret value for the credentials to SQL Server on EC2 Specify the ARN of the secret in Secrets Manager in the secrets section of the Fargate task definition so the sensitive data can be injected into the containers as environment variables on startup for reading into the application to construct the connection string Set up the .NET Core service using Service Auto Scaling behind an Application Load Balancer in multiple Availability Zones.
     - [ ] D. Create a Multi-AZ deployment of SQL Server on Amazon RDS.
 Create a secret in AWS Secrets Manager for the credentials to the RDS database.
 Create non-persistent empty storage for the .NET Core containers in the Fargate task definition to store the sensitive information.
 Create an Amazon ECS task execution role that allows the Fargate task definition to get the secret value for the credentials to the RDS database in Secrets Manager.
-Specify the ARN of the secret in Secrets Manager in the secrets section of the Fargate task definition so the sensitive data can be written to the.
-NET Core service using Service Auto Scaling Behind an Application Load Balancer in Multiple Availability Zones.
+Specify the ARN of the secret in Secrets Manager in the secrets section of the Fargate task definition so the sensitive data can be written to the .NET Core service using Service Auto Scaling Behind an Application Load Balancer in Multiple Availability Zones.

     <details>
        <summary>Answer</summary>